gustavolopess/ai-unit-tests-generator/README.md

 ## 📚 Documentation Links

-For reference about how to setup and quickstart this project, refer to these docs:
+For reference about how to setup and quickstart this project, follow these docs:

 - [Backend Documentation](./backend/README.md) - Setup, API, and Architecture details.
 - [Frontend Documentation](./frontend/README.md) - Dashboard setup and usage.